thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 the cross correlation of the delayed signal with the Hilbert transform of the original signal using an arcsine [Grennberg1994]_.
-Other authors used similar approaches by taking the cross-correlation of base-band analytic signals from both the original and shifted signal [Pesavento1999,Fromageau2003]_.
+Other authors used similar approaches by taking the cross-correlation of base-band analytic signals from both the original and shifted signals [Pesavento1999,Fromageau2003]_.
 The root is then found with an iterative modified Newton method.
 This approach only works for narrowband signals with small time delays.
 For larger time delays, strategies have to be employed to prevent phase aliasing.
 However, if these